logo

 “Thank you very much, but no!”
 The owner of the tin hat decisively shook his head.
 It made his potty rattle softly.
 “I don’t believe you can put me under witness protection.
 Even the cops can’t do it, let alone you!
 You know, I, too, watch police movies sometimes.”

 I nodded understandingly, wondering where the heck he was watching them.
 Meanwhile, I felt Lara was getting nervous again.
 She obviously wanted us to move because we were wasting our time here, but I considered her nervousness stupid because we didn’t have anywhere to go.
-Besides, it was simply impossible to waste something you had so much of!
+Besides, it was simply impossible to waste something you had in such an abundance.

 “Listen.
-I’ve been wondering why you always wear this weird thing on your head.”
+I’ve always wondered why you wear this weird thing on your head.”
 I said just to hold the guy a bit longer and see if he knew anything about the local drug dealers.
 Street rats like him usually did.
 At the same time, I was desperately trying to break free from my blonde assistant’s grip.
 She was attempting to make me move away from the wacko and was putting all her efforts into it.

 “Because he’s a nutcase!”
 She hissed, irritated, in my ear.

 In the meantime, Lara was already hanging on my shoulder, using both hands to pull me away from the guy.
 Even if only to tease her, I held my position.
-Then I surprisingly tucked my fingers into the pockets of her pants, which were completely unguarded now, and I quickly checked their contents.
+Then, I surprisingly tucked my fingers into the pockets of her pants, which were utterly unguarded now, and I quickly checked their contents.
 I was sure I would find at least one joint inside because I couldn’t imagine she had come all the way from Cheyenne with only two cigarettes.
 I was totally right.
-I found a couple more and extracted one along with my gun.
-I dropped the latter into my pocket, and the first, I held out in my open hand.
+I found a cigarette pack and extracted it along with my gun.
+I dropped the latter into my pocket, and the first, I opened to get a joint and hold it out in my hand.

 “Can you deserve the treat?”
-I curtly asked the crackpot without specifying the treat because it was obvious.
+I curtly asked the crackpot without specifying the treat because it was apparent what I meant.

-He got my drift right away, and licked his lips, ready to spill.
+He immediately got my drift and licked his lips, ready to spill.
 “What do you wanna know?”

 “Where do you get your dope from?”

 “I already told you!
-I beg my way to it using my unfortunate life story!”
-His nervous eyes kept switching between the cigarette in my hand and my face.
+I beg my way to it using my unfortunate life story.”
+His nervous eyes continuously switched between the cigarette in my hand and my face.
 He clearly thought I was setting a trap for him.

 “You can’t beg for drugs from people!”
 I snapped, annoyed.
-“Even if it happened once or twice, you just can’t do it every time!”
+“Even if it happened once or twice, you can’t do it every time.”

 He remained silent for a while, thinking.

-“You’re very good, you know!
+“You’re good, you know!
 You have it in you,” he licked his lips again and nodded approvingly.
-“You’re nothing like the bag over there!”
+“You’re nothing like the bag over there.”

-“You should go back to the highway,” the bum said vaguely.
+“You should go back to the highway,” the bum suddenly replied vaguely.
 “Ask there!”

 At first, I didn’t understand what he said.
-I glanced back at the nearby overpass, uncertain.
-Some of the scum who lived there surely did drugs, but I doubted they knew the guys I needed.
+I glanced at the nearby overpass, uncertain.
+Some of the scum who lived there did drugs for sure, but I doubted they knew the guys I needed.
 Plus, the ghetto residents were quite busy right now—looting the Punjabi’s hotdog cart—and I didn’t want to disturb them.
 Then I realized he couldn’t really talk about the actual highway.

 “What do you mean by that?
 Is this a club or something?”
 I asked.

 “You said you had been there.
 Didn’t you look around yourself?”
-He sneered at me, and I suddenly grasped the reason behind our misunderstanding.
-When I told him we had “just gotten off the highway” earlier, I meant that literally, but he hadn’t taken it this way.
+He sneered at me, making me grasp the reason for our misunderstanding.
+When I told him we had just gotten off the “highway” earlier, I meant that literally, but he hadn’t taken my words this way.

 “Okay, we’ll try the place.
 But who are we looking for?
 Give me some names!”
 I waved the cigarette closer to the bum’s beak to motivate him further.
 He started drooling again, and he swallowed a ton of saliva in front of my face before answering.